 As far as beauty goes, today’s high-quality crowns are just as attractive and natural looking as actual teeth.
 (A crown that looks like a white Chiclet and sticks out like a sore thumb is not a high-quality crown from Timothy G. Mahoney DDS.)

 When one of our Timothy G. Mahoney DDS patients needs a crown, a dental assistant makes an impression of all the teeth.
 The impression is sent to a laboratory where the plaster teeth are separated.
-The individual tooth mold in need of restoration is scanned into a computer to have the perfect dimensions to send to the factory.
+The individual tooth mould in need of restoration is scanned into a computer to have the perfect dimensions to send to the factory.

 The machine then takes the scanned data from the impression and begins carving out the contours found in the scan.
 The finished tooth is not to scale, being 20% to 30% larger than needed.
 This enlargement is to allow for material shrinkage that will later occur.

 The machine then dips the plastered tooth into liquid ceramic.
 The ceramic hardens and gives the tooth a glossy, natural finish that is indistinguishable from a genuine tooth.
 The machine then starts a new process of orienting the tooth with others.
-This time, ceramic powder is poured into new molds over the plaster tooth.
-The molds are put on a rod and then plunged into a water-filled chamber.
+This time, ceramic powder is poured into new moulds over the plaster tooth.
+The moulds are put on a rod and then plunged into a water-filled chamber.
 Once the chamber lid is closed, water pressure increases, solidifying each ceramic tooth.

 This shell, or coping, will then be exposed to a high temperature for increased strength.
-It also shrinks to the proper size when exposed to the high temperature.
+It also shrinks to the proper size when exposed to a high temperature.
 Once finished, a plastic replica of the original tooth is created from the computer scan.
 The new shell is then tested for precise fitting over the tooth.

 The crown is then fired to making the porcelain more dense throughout.
 More hand contouring follows, as required, and then is finished with a clear, ceramic gloss.